Engine Sounds Loud When Accelerating? Here’s Why and How To Fix

 Open the hood.
 That big black belt you can see looping around several pulleys?
 That’s the one to look at.

-When a belt starts to get brittle or loses tension (for some reason), it can’t “hold onto” the pulleys.
+When a belt starts to get fragile or loses tension (for some reason), it can’t “hold onto” the pulleys.

 Think of it a bit like your tires.
 When they slip on the road, you hear that tire screech.
-It’s the same thing for the rubber belt outside your engine.
+It’s the same thing for the flexible belt outside your engine.

-So, as you’re checking your belt out, does it look frayed or worn?
-Is it loose?
+So, as you’re examining your belt out, does it look tattered or worn?
+Is it slack?
 It should be tightly attached to the pulleys with no signs of wear and tear.
 If you notice any warning signs, replace the belt.

 While you’re there, run the engine.
 Of course, you should ensure it’s in Park with the parking brake on.
-Remove any loose items of clothing or anything that might snag.
+Remove any loose items of clothing or anything that might catch.

 Are all the wheels spinning?
 If the belt is passing across one that’s seized, it’ll create the same squeaking noise.
 In this case, you’ll need a new wheel too.

 Take your car to a mechanic.
-They’ll use the tensioner – inbuilt or otherwise – to remove the old belt (and maybe a pulley) and replace it.
+They’ll use the tensioner – inbuilt or otherwise – to remove the old belt (and perhaps a wheel) and replace it.

 Banging Or Knocking